SireeshaCh/codergirl-project-stub/README.md

 ### Step 1: Renaming
 1. Exit Eclipse.
 You don't want this open while you fix things.
-2. Navigate to the folder codergirl-project-stub using the folder explorer (windows) or finder (mac).
+2. Navigate to the folder `codergirl-project-stub` using the folder explorer (windows) or finder (mac).
 3. Delete the .git directory - this will make it "forget" the history of the project and disconnect it from github.
 4. Rename the codergirl-project-stub directory to your project name.
-5. Use a text editor (sublime, wordpad, whatever) to modify the `.project` file and the `pom.xml` files, to change the name inside there.
+5. Use a text editor (sublime, wordpad, whatever) to modify the `.project` file and the `pom.xml` file, to change the name inside there.
 The names appear multiple times in each file; any place you see `codergirl-project-stub` you should replace that with your project name.
 Save your changes.
 6. Open the `.settings/org.eclipse.wst.common.component` file and change the name in there.
 Save your changes.